dontic/dontic.github.io/src/content/blog/how-to-deploy-django-in-a-subdirectory-with-docker-and-whitenoise/index.md

 author: Daniel Garcia
 pubDatetime: 2024-09-21T09:04:16Z
 # modDatetime:
-title: "How to deploy Django in a subdirectory with Docker, NGINX and Whitenoise"
+title: 'How to deploy Django in a subdirectory with Docker, NGINX and Whitenoise'
 featured: false
 draft: false
 tags:
+  - tech
   - webdev
   - django
   - docker
-description: "Deploying a Django application in a subdirectory with Docker and Whitenoise"
+description: 'Deploying a Django application in a subdirectory with Docker and Whitenoise'
 ogImage: ./cover.png
 ---